 Now, you can either make those chains yourself (and by that – I mean let the kids do it…which I’ll talk about later) or buy ready-made garlands, or have a combination of both.

-You won’t believe how much these small decorations add to the Sukkah.
+Bottom line is: you wouldn’t believe how much “life” these lovely garlands add to the Sukkah.

 Chandeliers?
 Are we moving into a castle or something?

 Relax, it’s not that kind of chandelier (although you probably can hang those too).

 I’m talking about smaller, decorative chandeliers for a Sukkah.

 As you may guessed – these chandeliers don’t exactly emit light.
 They’re purely decorative.

 What’s that?
 You want lights in your Sukkah?

 The sweetest member of the Seven species gets a premium seat in every Sukkah.
 So it only makes sense to give it a premium seat on our list, too.